Happyface143lol/notes/linux.md

 `--help` Shows more information on how to use the command or program.

 `man` Turns the terminal into a page with a description of the command and its options.
-We can use the arrows or `B` and `Spacebar` to skip up and down by a full page.
-We can use `/word` to search for a word.
-We can move between hits by using `N` and `Shift + N`.
-To quit, use `Q`.
+* We can use the arrows or `B` and `Spacebar` to skip up and down by a full page.
+* We can use `/word` to search for a word.
+* We can move between hits by using `N` and `Shift + N`.
+* To quit, use `Q`.

 `cd` Changes the shell's current directory.

-//cd alone returns to your home directory.
+* cd alone returns to your home directory.

-//if it starts with /, it means that it searches from the root of the computer.
+* if it starts with /, it means that it searches from the root of the computer.
 (Absolute path)
-//if not, it starts from where we are.
+* if not, it starts from where we are.
 (Relative Path)

 ```
 ~: Means the current user's home directory.
 Only works if it's the first in the path.